AlexhsV/Cinepolis/README.md

 # Cinepolis

 A full working website made with java servlets using the 3 - tier architecture.
-Photos can be found in the documentation which is in greek. th eproject was made as a part of a university assignment.
+Photos can be found in the documentation which is in greek. the project was made as a part of a university assignment.

 Download the zip file and exract it in order to have access and browse throughall the project files.